mattbierner/blog.mattbierner.com/_posts/2016-01-15-jshole-or-this.markdown

 This snippet defines two public APIs: a free function `get`, which takes a key and a map, and a method `Map.prototype.get`, which takes a key and is called on a map.
 This API pattern works well for functional-style Javascript libraries, with the free function's argument order being well suited to binding and composition, while the method provides a more concise and Javascripty interface.

-But such duplication! `Map.prototype.get` just forwards its arguments and `this` to `get`.
+But such duplication! `Map.prototype.get` just forwards to `get`.
 Those three extra lines may not seem like a big deal, but imagine duplicate definitions for every public API in a library, some of which take a good number of arguments.
 Surely there is a better way.

 ## The Pattern
 We can get away with using the same function for both versions of the API.
 Observe: